-According to the Australian Financial Review, in 2022 there were 74,000 reported phishing attacks in Australia alone with financial losses of more the AUD$24.6 million.
+According to the Australian Financial Review, in 2022, there were 74,000 reported phishing attacks in Australia alone, with financial losses of more than AUD$24.6 million.
 To make matters worse, the Australian Competition and Consumer Commission (ACCC) estimates that only 13% of attacks were reported!

 So, how do we combat the constant barrage of phishing attacks?
 Well, we do a bit of phishing ourselves!

-Simulated phishing campaigns are a powerful tool for raising an organisations security awareness and improving its overall information security posture.
-Crafting a well-designed phish, along with realistic payloads, that offers immediate feedback and security awareness training, can educate employees on the dangers of phishing and equip them with the knowledge and ability to recognise attacks.
+Simulated phishing campaigns are a powerful tool for raising an organization's security awareness and improving its overall information security posture.
+Crafting a well-designed phish, along with realistic payloads, that offers immediate feedback and security awareness training can educate employees on the dangers of phishing and equip them with the knowledge and ability to recognize attacks.

 Here are some phishing campaign ideas to help keep your employees sharp and turn your organisation from a target, into a phish finding fortress.

-- Scarcity: Phishing scams create a sense of scarcity by claiming that the victim has won a prize which is only available for a limited time or available to a limited number of customers.
+- Scarcity: Phishing scams create a sense of scarcity by claiming that the victim has won a prize that is only available for a limited time or available to a limited number of customers.
 This creates the feeling that the victim needs to act quickly before they miss the opportunity.
-This time pressure can lead to poor judgement.
+This time pressure can lead to poor judgment.

 - Using a display name that is different from the email address: Attackers may use this technique to mislead victims who are not paying attention.
 They may use the name "HR Employee Benefits" as the display name, but the actual email address has nothing to do with your employer.

-- Spoofing the senders email address: Attackers can create a fake email address that closely resembles the legitimate one.
+- Spoofing the sender's email address: Attackers can create a fake email address that closely resembles the legitimate one.
 For example, they may use "googel.com" instead of "google.com" or "playstatlon.com" instead of "playstation.com".
-This makes it difficult for the victim to recognise that the email is not actually from the legitimate sender.
+This makes it difficult for the victim to recognize that the email is not actually from the legitimate sender.

 - Domain spoofing: An advanced phishing campaign idea is to employ domain spoofing.
 This is when the attacker will masquerade as a legitimate domain by taking advantage of vulnerable SPF and DMARC configurations.
-Domain spoofing is a powerful weapon for cyber criminals, and when paired with a legitimate looking email or message, an attacker can craft a phish that can easily fool unsuspecting victims.
-Unlike most phishing simulators, CanIPhish supports both domain spoofing and customised sender profiles.
-Check out the CanIPhish Knowledge Base Article for more information on how you can utilise these advanced features.
+Domain spoofing is a powerful weapon for cyber criminals, and when paired with a legitimate-looking email or message, an attacker can craft a phish that can easily fool unsuspecting victims.
+Unlike most phishing simulators, CanIPhish supports both domain spoofing and customized sender profiles.
+Check out the CanIPhish knowledge base article for more information on how you can utilize these advanced features.

 The success of a whaling expedition relies on the attacker using multiple phishing techniques to craft a convincing message.
 Attackers may also use tactics such as social engineering and research to achieve this.

-To prevent whaling, it’s important that organisations train employees within the business, this includes C level executive, to identify and report suspicious phishing emails.
+To prevent whaling, it’s important that organizations train employees within the business, including C-level executives, to identify and report suspicious phishing emails.